The One Maintenance Task That Most Golf Cart Owners Get Wrong

 Deionised Water: Equivalent to Distilled

-Deionised water is produced through an ion exchange process that replaces mineral cations (calcium, magnesium, sodium) with hydrogen ions and mineral anions (chloride, sulfate) with hydroxide ions — which then combine to form water.
+Deionized water is produced through an ion exchange process that replaces mineral cations (calcium, magnesium, and sodium) with hydrogen ions and mineral anions (chloride and sulfate) with hydroxide ions—which then combine to form water.
 The result is water with extremely low TDS, typically 0.1-1 ppm, equivalent to or better than distilled water for battery purposes.

-Deionised water is less commonly available at retail than distilled but is used in laboratory and industrial settings.
-If you have access to deionised water from a verified source, it is an acceptable and equivalent substitute for distilled water in golf cart batteries.
+Deionized water is less commonly available at retail than distilled but is used in laboratory and industrial settings.
+If you have access to deionized water from a verified source, it is an acceptable and equivalent substitute for distilled water in golf cart batteries.

 | Water Type | Typical TDS (ppm) | Battery Suitability | Notes |